joneit/mnm/README.md

 Consumes "modified node modules" on the client side.

 ## What is `mnm`?
-Used only on the client side, `mnm` ntroduces two globals, a Node.js-like `module` object and `require()` function, as a simple and light-weight alternative to Browserify for consuming _modified node modules._ Not that there's anything wrong with Browserify, but when you only have 2 or 3 files to include, this is fine.
+This is a way to continue to `require()` your modules in the browser without Browserifying your files and without further polluting the global namespace.
+Not that there's anything wrong with Browserify, but when you only have 2 or 3 files to include, this is fine.

+Used only on the client side, `mnm` is a simple and light-weight alternative to Browserify for consuming _modified node modules._ It provides a Node.js-like `module` object and `require()` function.

 ## What are "modified node modules?"
 Modified node modules are Node.js modules encapsulated in an IIFE.
 These files are thus simultaneously: